jjadeb/UBCSalary/README.md

 # Visualizing UBC Salaries Split by Gender

 The aim of this project is to create an exploratory analysis of The University of British Columbia (UBC) staff salaries based on guessed gender.
-A secondary goal is to make sure my analysis is reproducible and auditable.
+A secondary goal is to make sure my analysis is reproducible.

-The project involves several steps: gathering and cleaning salary data, making staff gender predictions using large babyname datasets, using a machine learning model to guess remaining genders, and visualizing the cleaned data.
+The project involves several steps: gathering and cleaning salary data, making staff gender predictions using large babyname datasets and a machine learning model, and visualizing the cleaned data.

+To make sure the analysis is up to date, please follow the instructions in [Running the Analysis](#running-the-analysis).
+If you don't care if the analysis is up to date, you can read the report from Dec 28th, 2024 [here](https://github.com/jjadeb/UBCSalary/blob/main/reports/UBC_salary_report.pdf).

 ## Table Of Contents

 - [Running the Analysis](#running-the-analysis)
 - [Developer Notes](#developer-notes)
 - [Ethics](#ethics)